 Cocaine is one of the most addictive and frequently abused illicit drugs.
 Maternal abuse of cocaine during pregnancy is common and is associated with a host of neurologic and developmental abnormalities in offspring.
-In this updated article, the authors describe the many adverse effects that cocaine can have on the fetus and the newborn, and they discuss the various mechanisms by which cocaine induces disturbances in the structure and function of the developing brain.
+In this updated article, the author describes the many adverse effects that cocaine can have on the fetus and the newborn.
+In addition, the author discusses the evidence that prenatal cocaine can have direct negative consequences that last into adolescence and beyond.

 • Maternal cocaine abuse during pregnancy is common and is associated with a host of neurologic and developmental abnormalities in the offspring.